Teethavattcp/teethavat_data_sci_port/README.md

 # Teethavat's portfolio

-This is my github profile including of my previous projects and relevant tasks I performed about data science and data analyst
+This is my github profile including of my previous projects and relevant tasks I performed about data science and data analyst.

 ## Highlight of Intern Data Analyst Projects: